Inotila/by_ino_ati/README.md

 ![an image of the mock-ups done during the design process](static/images/wireframe6.jpg)

 ### Project task list
-I made a project task list to ensure I was aware of all the reuirements and that all them were met(see figure A,B, and C).
+I made a project task list to ensure I was aware of all the requirements and that all them were met (see figure A, B, and C).
 Below are the three list I worked with.

-![an image of the mock-ups done during the design process](static/images/mockups.jpeg) Figure A - a list of the tasks that I had to perfom to bring the app to life.
+![an image of the mock-ups done during the design process](static/images/mockups.jpeg) Figure A - a list of the tasks that I had to perform to bring the app to life.

 ![an image of the mock-ups done during the design process](static/images/mockups1.jpeg) Figure B - a list of the requirements to meet the pass criteria for the project.